Frequently And Never Asked Questions

 Q6.
 What about the IPCC Sixth Assessment (AR6)?

 The book does not discuss any IPCC AR6 results because the proofs were completed before the Working Group 1 Report was released.
 But the IPCC report is based on published literature and it was not hard to guess what some of the important conclusions were likely to be.
 For example, the AR6 likely climate sensitivity range (2.5–4.0) closely tracks the 2020 WCRP Assessment likely range (2.6–3.9) discussed in the book (p.222.
 240).
 Also, the AR6 projections constrain model results based on certain criteria that discount models with high simulated climate sensitivies.
-This ex post facto imposition of what is effectively a retroactive tuning mandate for model acceptability (p.175) ends up shackling the CMIP6 models.
+This ex post facto imposition of what is effectively a retroactive tuning mandate (p.175) ends up shackling the CMIP6 models.
 The net result is that the AR6 temperature projections (Figure 4.11c of AR6-WG1) look rather similar to the AR5 projections (Figure 7.4c of the book).

 If you feel that this book may have been too harsh on comprehensive climate models, the AR6 report is in some ways even harsher (especially if you read between the lines).
 For instance, the book recommends selecting a set of acceptable comprehensive climate models and aggregating their simulations them to make climate projections (p.298).
 The AR6 report instead uses a hybrid (and somewhat inelegant) approach to making climate projections that involves averaging emulations based on analysis of past data with constrained simulations from comprehensive models (Figure 4.11d of AR6-WG1).